 The Explainer is where we explain an aspect of Chinese life.
 Simple.
 So now you know.

-So what’s this festival that falls right after Chinese New Year when everyone is already back to work?
+So what’s this festival that falls right after Chinese New Year when everyone has already gone back to work?

-Lantern Festival is a traditional celebration that takes place each year on the 15th day of the first month of the Lunar calendar (usually February or March).
-This year it takes place on February 26.
+Lantern Festival is a traditional celebration that takes place each year on the 15th day of the first month of the Lunar calendar, during the full moon.
+This year it takes place on Saturday, February 24.

 Image via SimonQ錫濛譙/Flickr

 This special day is called ‘Yuan Xiao Jie’ (元宵节) due to a popular custom where families get together to eat rice balls.